Cranberry Orange Scones are classic for a reason. Fresh cranberries and orange zest make these scones the perfect fall breakfast treat.

 - Form dough.
 Dump dough onto a clean work surface.
-Shape into a 6-7 inch wide disc.
+Shape into a 6 to 7 inch round disc.
 Cut into 8 triangles.
 Transfer to prepared pan about 2 inches apart.
 Place in fridge or freezer for 10-30 minutes for better results.

 - Top and bake.
 Brush tops of scones with egg wash.
 Sprinkle with demerara sugar.
 Bake in the upper third of the oven for 16-20 minutes or until golden brown and a toothpick inserted into the center comes out clean.
 Enjoy.

 To store, place in an airtight container when completely cooled.
 Keep at room temperature for up to 3-4 days.

 You can also freeze the scones after they’re baked and cooled.
 Wrap individually with plastic wrap and store in a sealed freezer bag.
 To defrost, place in the fridge the day before you want to eat them.
 You can also warm them in a 350F oven unwrapped on a baking sheet.

 - Cuisine: American

 - Serving Size: 1 scone